 According to Hersh’s account, Britain’s MI6 already knew that Obama was lying, but couldn’t go public about it.

 So, why were there not boos from the audience at the UN when he repeated that by-now disproven old lie, which remains believable only by suckers — people who still believe a man who by now is a rampantly repeated liar?
 They’re all diplomats.
 So, the lie lives on.
 (Just click through to the sources here on this, and you’ll see that Obama was lying.
 The “intelligence” is not wrong; he simply lies about it.)

-With American Presidents such as George W. Bush and Barack Obama — has this “perpetual war for” perpetual ‘indispennsable nation’ hood, ‘American exceptionalism’ (Iraq, Libya, Syria, etc., and even Ukraine) become a bad habit of America’s actually heisted political system?
+With American Presidents such as George W. Bush and Barack Obama, this “perpetual war for” perpetual ‘indispensable nation’ hood, ‘American exceptionalism’ (Iraq, Libya, Syria, etc., and even Ukraine) has become a bad habit of America’s actually heisted political system.
 And can a nation that’s ruled by lies — lies for which there is no personal accountability — be actually a democracy?
 Are not lies coercion against the victim’s mind, just as theft is coercion against the victim’s property, and just as violence is coercion against the victim’s body?
 The victims here are the public, including all American voters, who are deceived that the American government still represents them.
-Coercion comes in all three types.
+Coercion comes in all three types (physical, mental, and property).
 Not all tyrannies function the same way, yet all of them are tyrannies, none the less.